IBM/watson-discovery-ui/README.md

 1. List Filters: Multiple drop-down lists of filters that are applied to the search resullts.
 Each drop down list contains entities, categories, concepts and keywords associated with the results.
 For each drop down filter item, the number of matches will also be displayed.
 If a user selects a filter item, a new search will be conducted and will update the results panel (#3).
 Filter items selected will also effect what is shown in the tag cloud (#4).
 1. Search results and pagination menu: Shows a page of result items (e.g. 5 per page) and a pagination menu to allow the user to scroll through pages of result items.
 There will also be a drop-down menu that will allow the user to sort the entries based on date, score, and sentiment value.
 1. Tag cloud filter: Similar to the list filters (#2) but in a different format.
 One set of filter items (either entities, categories, concepts or keywords) can be displayed at one time.
 User can select/deselect items in the cloud to turn on/off filters.
 Applied filters in both filter views (#2 and #4) will always be in sync.
 1. Trend chart: Chart to show the sentiment trend for a specific entity, category, concept, or keyword over time.
-The data will reflect the current matching result set.
+The data will reflect the current matching result set. **[Removed with V2 update]**
 1. Sentiment chart: Donut chart that shows the total percentages of postive, neutral and negative reviews of selected entities, categories, concepts, or keywords.
-The data will reflect the current matching result set.
+The data will reflect the current matching result set. **[Removed with V2 update]**

 > Note: see [DEVELOPING.md](DEVELOPING.md) for project structure.

-## Watson Discovery Continuous Relevancy Training

-This feature provides the ability of the Discovery service to learn from user behavior.
-By clicking on the "read more" button attached to each review, the user can inform Discovery that a particular review is more relevant than other non-clicked reviews.
-Discovery can than use that information to improve the ranking of results for future queries.

-For more information about this feature, read about it [here](https://cloud.ibm.com/docs/services/discovery/continuous-training.html#crt).

-> NOTE: This feature is only available with the "advanced" Watson Discovery service plan.
-This code pattern assumes the "lite" or "free" plan, so this feature is not enabled by default.
-For those users with the ability to create a paid Discovery plan, please link to the [`advanced-disco-plan`](https://github.com/IBM/watson-discovery-ui/tree/advanced-disco-plan) branch associated with this repo.
-The instructions and the `Deploy to IBM Cloud` button on that branch will initiate the creation of an "advanced" Discovery service.

 ## Included components